kataras/iris/README.md

 1. Iris does NOT use any third-party code inside it, like "httprouter" or "fasthttp".
 Just navigate to the source code.
 If you care about historical things you can search the project but it doesn't matter because the internal implementation of Iris changed a lot of times, a lot more than its public API changes:P.
 2. Iris makes use of its own routing mechanisms with a unique **language interpreter** in order to serve even the most demanding of us `/user/{id:int min(2)}`, `/alphabetical/{param:string regexp(^[a-zA-Z ]+$)}` et cetera.
-3. Iris has its own unique MVC architectural parser with hurt-breaking performance.
+3. Iris has its own unique MVC architectural parser with heart-breaking performance.
 4. Was it possible to do all those things and [much more](_examples) before Iris?
 Exaclty.
 Iris offers you all these for free, plus the unmatched performance.
 5. Iris is the result of hundreds(or thousands(?)) of hours of **FREE and UNPAID** work.
 There are people who actually found a decent job because of Iris.
 Thousands of Gophers are watching or/and helping to make Iris even better, the silent majority loves Iris even more.